For many riders summer cycling gloves or mitts are an essential piece of kit

 Should you fall, mitts are also hugely useful for protecting your palms from cuts and abrasions.
 When buying mitts look for a close fit that is comfortable.
-If they are too tight, they can become uncomfortable over the course of 100 miles and can potentially cause pins and needles if circulation is affected.
+If they are too tight, they can become uncomfortable over longer rides and can potentially cause pins and needles if circulation is affected.

 Other features to look for are good quality padding, which is often in the form of gel inserts.
 Padding can help prevent rubbing and blisters.
 A good closure system, typically velcro, and a snot patch.
 The ‘snot patch’ is a soft piece of fabric, often on the back of the thumb, which is designed to either wipe away sweat or snot, depending on your needs.

 Our pick of the best summer cycling mitts

 With each product is a ‘Buy Now’ or ‘Best Deal’ link.
 If you click on this then we may receive a small amount of money from the retailer when you purchase the item.
 This doesn’t affect the amount you pay.